libp2p/js-libp2p/examples/discovery-mechanisms/README.md

 })

 node.connectionManager.on('peer:connect', (connection) => {
-  console.log('Connection established to:', connection.remotePeer.toB58String())	// Emitted when a peer has been found })
+  console.log('Connection established to:', connection.remotePeer.toB58String())	// Emitted when a new connection has been created
+})

 node.on('peer:discovery', (peerId) => {